NixOS/nix.dev/source/tutorials/module-system/module-system.md

          let
 ```

-In this case, the default behavior of the Maps API when not passed a center or zoom level is to pick the geometric center of all the given markers, and to set a zoom level appropriate for viewing all markers at once.
+In this case, the default behavior of the Google Maps API when not passed a center or zoom level is to pick the geometric center of all the given markers, and to set a zoom level appropriate for viewing all markers at once.

 ## Nested Submodules

-It's time to introduce a `users` option with the `lib.types.attrsOf <subtype>` type, which will allow you to define `users` as an attribute set with arbitrary keys, each value of which has type `<subtype>`.
+It's time to introduce a `users` option with type `lib.types.attrsOf <subtype>`, which will allow you to define `users` as an attribute set, whose values have type `<subtype>`.

 Here, that subtype will be another submodule which allows declaring a departure marker, suitable for querying the API for the recommended route for a trip.